ianepreston/blog/posts/2023-04-09-network-rework.md

 is super weird because I don't have that subnet configured anywhere and then time out.
 But I can still ping out to the same internet site I was trying.
 Same thing for an internal server.
-I can ping it and resolve the correct internal IP, but traceroute gets hung up at `192.168.65.5`, whatever that is.
+I can ping it and resolve the correct internal IP, but traceroute gets hung up at `192.168.65.5`, which from some searching is the docker DNS server.
 Let's try the same thing on the machine that's not behind a VLAN.
 Same behavior.
 What.
 Let's try traceroute from the WSL of the machine that's not behind a VLAN.
 Works totally fine.
 What is happening with these networks?

 # Create VLANs